ObiyaDev/obiya/contributors/rfc/2025-07-31-motia-tutorial.md

 Include unit tests, integration tests, and user acceptance criteria.
 -->

-### Unit Testing
+### E2E Testing

+- Create a playwright test to validate the tutorial flow by segments
 - Validate the step by step navigation of the tutorial
 - Validate the analytics reporting of the tutorial

-### E2E Testing

-- Create a playwright test to validate the tutorial flow by segments

 ### User Acceptance Testing